mike-bronner/zed-laravel/README.md

 {{--      ^^^^^^^            ^^^^^^^ Both navigate to Livewire class --}}
 ```

 > **Note:** Blade syntax highlighting is provided by the separate [Blade](https://github.com/EmranMR/tree-sitter-blade) Zed extension.
 Install it alongside this extension for full Blade support.
-For enhanced directive highlighting (distinct colors for `@if`, `@foreach`, etc.), enable semantic tokens in your settings — see the [Configuration](#️-configuration) section above.
+For enhanced directive highlighting — including correct coloring of custom directives that tree-sitter doesn't recognize — enable semantic tokens in your settings.
+See the [Configuration](#️-configuration) section above.

 ## 🚧 Planned Features